OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 #### Remediation

 Different checks on the Android device can be implemented by querying different system preferences from Settings.Secure <sup>[1]</sup>.
-The Device Administration API <sup>[2]</sup> offers different mechanism to create security aware applications, that are able to enforce password policies or encryption of the device.
+The Device Administration API <sup>[2]</sup> offers different mechanisms to create security aware applications, that are able to enforce password policies or encryption of the device.

 #### References